A Brief History of Peony

 An immortal plant whose patience is infinite

-The second legend originates from the peony's native land, China, where it was already regarded as the "Queen of Flowers" 2000 years ago in Chinese imperial culture and in the collective imaginations of Asian peoples.
-But how did it come to be known as such a title?
+The second legend hails from the peony's birthplace, China, where it held the esteemed title of the "Queen of Flowers" even two millennia ago, captivating the hearts and imaginations of Asian cultures, particularly in Chinese imperial society.
+But how did it come to earn such a regal designation?

 Peonies have been cultivated for over 4,000 years.
 They were originally observed in the eastern portion of the world, and as rulers transferred their courts to other locations, they spread throughout the world.
 Around 700 A.D., the plant arrived in Asia.
 The peony plant was prized not just for its beauty but also for its medical capabilities by various cultures.